sebelga/gstore-node-docs/middleware-hooks/pre-hooks.md

 ### Override parameters

-In the rare cases where you'd need to override the parameters in a "pre" hook, you can resolve your middleware with an object containing an `__override`property.
+In the rare cases (maybe during a migration of data) where you'd need to override the parameters in a "pre" hook, you can resolve your middleware with an object containing an `__override`property.

 ```js
 const userSchema = new gstore.Schema({